 I use the discrete element method (DEM) to inform and validate micromechanics-based elastoplastic continuum constitutive models for particulate (or granular) materials (such as gravel, sand/soil, or powder), in both the elastic and plastic ranges.
 This was the topic of my Ph.D. thesis from the University of Wisconsin-Madison (2013), and I continue to do research in this field with my former advisors Michael Plesha and Walter Drugan.
-I have performed over 3,000 DEM simulations for my Ph.D. thesis and subsequent publications using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS), developed by Sandia National Laboratories, which I am also currently using to perform ab initio molecular dynamics (MD) simulations of crack growth in solids, to verify theories of fracture mechanics for Walter Drugan.
+I have performed over 3,000 DEM simulations for my Ph.D. thesis and subsequent publications using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS), developed by Sandia National Laboratories, which I have also used to perform ab initio molecular dynamics (MD) simulations of crack growth in solids (to verify theories of fracture mechanics for Walter Drugan).
 Moreover, the research I performed with Michael Plesha and David Malkus for my M.S. degree from UW-Madison (2001) in engineering mechanics and subsequent industry experience have made me something of an expert in the programming and development of the finite element method (FEM).
 My M.S. research focused on optimizing the finite element method for modeling thin-film compressible airflow under air bearing sliders in computer hard disk drives.
 It was funded by Seagate Technology and the National Science Foundation (NSF).
 After my M.S. degree in engineering mechanics, I worked for about a year (until 2003) as a computational mechanics engineer for Third Wave Systems, which develops and sells an explicit large-deformation Lagrangian finite element code (AdvantEdge) with coupled heat flow, optimized for modeling high speed metal cutting and machining processes.
 In this role, I successfully designed and implemented an algorithm for bonding disparate finite element meshes (similar to a feature in Abaqus FEA) used to model laminate composite materials, and I worked on algorithms for adaptive mesh refinement.
 I maintain an active research interest in all of these subjects.